gedw99/conduit-mono/README.md

 You need make, golang and git.
 The system wil check you have this.

-Then you need to pull the code, build it and run it.
+Then you need to pull the dependencies, src code from each repo, build it and run it.

+It will not touch anything on your hard disk outside this repo itself.

 This will do all of that.
+All Dependencies will only be build once.

 ```sh
 make this